First 6.4 million doses of Pfizer’s coronavirus vaccine could go out in mid-December

 Americans will receive the vaccine free.
 The federal government is paying for much of the delivery and vaccine administration costs.
 But funding remains a big issue for state and local officials, who are asking Congress for at least $8 billion for vaccination efforts; to date, $200 million in federal funds has been sent to state, territorial and local jurisdictions to help them prepare.
 Federal officials are sending another $140 million in December.

-Jeff Duchin, a top official at the Seattle and King County health department, said the more than $10 billion in taxpayer dollars spent on development of covid-19 vaccines by Operation Warp Speed was appropriate.
+Jeff Duchin, a top official at the Seattle and King County health department, said the more than $10 billion in taxpayer dollars spent on development of coronavirus vaccines by Operation Warp Speed was appropriate.

 “But it’s been more like Operation Status Quo with respect to providing the federal funding needed for state and local health departments to actually get vaccine to the population, including the initial priority populations and ultimately, to as many people as possible,” he said in an email Tuesday.